AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 Learners use historical sources to fill in a Venn diagram.
 They compare and contrast figures (Wineburg, 1991; Perfetti, Rouet, & Britt, 1999).
 The activity shows what learners understand (Bransford et al., 2000).

-Fiore and Mayer (2015) argue that learning occurs when learners actively make sense of material, rather than passively receiving it.
+Fiorella and Mayer (2015) argue that meaningful learning occurs when learners actively make sense of material by selecting, organising and integrating information.
+It does not happen when they only receive it passively.
 AI dual coding resources should never be passive viewing experiences.
 The graphics must require interaction, completion, or verbal explanation from the learner.

 For example, a teacher presents an AI-generated timeline of the space race with several missing nodes.
 The learners must actively generate the missing links using their prior knowledge.
 They build their own mental models based on the visual scaffolding the AI provided.